TBPixel/xml-streamer/README.md

 ## Purpose

 I found myself in need of a way to work with large XML data efficiently.
-The built in `XMLReader` PHP provides is fast and efficiently, but can be a pain to work with at times.
+The built in `XMLReader` PHP provides is fast and efficient, but can be a pain to work with at times.
 I wanted a dependency-free way to stream XML data and work with it using my provided classmap.

 This package attempts to alleviate some of the headache of working with XMLReader, while also providing a collection of PSR-7 compatible XML streams.
-It offers convenient way to iterate large XML data sets for reduced memory usage.
+It offers a convenient way to iterate large XML data sets for reduced memory usage.

 The optional client is also provided to allow for casting XML Strings to classmap objects.